One for All: Towards Training One Graph Model for All Classification Tasks: Experiments

 \section{Experiments}

-The experiment section assesses OFA's potential to serve as a graph foundation model by answering the following questions: \textbf{Q1}: How does replacing the raw node/edge features with text features from LLM affect GNN performance? \textbf{Q2}: Using text as features for all graphs, is a single OFA GNN versatile to tasks in all domains? \textbf{Q3}: Is the proposed graph prompting paradigm effective in in-context learning?
+The experiment section assesses OFA's potential to serve as a graph foundation model by answering the following questions: \textbf{Q1}: How does replacing the raw node/edge features with text features from LLM affect GNN performance? \textbf{Q2}: Using text as features for all graphs, is a single OFA GNN versatile to tasks in all domains? \textbf{Q3}: What is the effect of different LLMs? \textbf{Q4}: Is the proposed graph prompting paradigm effective in in-context learning?
 By answering these questions, we validate the approach of using TAGs and OFA's ability to solve various tasks, demonstrating the strong potential of using OFA as a unified graph foundation model.
 More experiment and training details can be found in Appendix~\ref{app:exp_setup}.